 CATSS

-The data in this study is part of The Children and Adolescent Twin Study in Sweden (CATSS).
-Families with twins born in Sweden are invited to join CATSS in connection with the twins ninth birthday.
-The overall all response rate is 80%.
-CATSS was started in 2004 and is currently ongoing.
-The data on phenotypes is gathered with the A-TAC questionnaire over the telephone, where one of the parents (in 87.5% percent of cases the mother) answers questions regarding the children's mental health and mental development (7).
+The data in this study is part of the Children and Adolescent Twin Study in Sweden (CATSS).
+Families with twins born in Sweden are invited to join CATSS when twins turn nine or twelve.
+The overall response rate is 80%.
+CATSS started in 2004 and is currently ongoing.
+Phenotypic data were collected via telephone interviews, where one of the parents (in 87.5% percent of cases the mother) answers questions regarding the twins’ mental health and mental development (7).

-Genotyped Data
+Genotype Data

-DNA samples were obtained through saliva at the time of study enrollment.
-It was genotyped with the Illumina PsychChip.
-A total of 11551 individuals were available for genotyping, and out of these 11081 passed quality control.
-MZ twins were then imputed resulting in a genomic data on 13412 individuals.
+DNA were extracted from saliva samples at the time of study enrolment.
+A total of 11551 individuals were available for genotyping using the Illumina PsychChip, out of which 11081 passed quality control.
+Untyped MZ twin were imputed using genotype data from the paired twin, resulting in a total of 13412 individuals with genotype data.
 For information on quality control procedure and exclusion criteria, see (11) and (12).

 The Autism-Tics, AD/HD, and other Comorbidities (A-TAC)

 A-TAC is a comprehensive and easy to use screening device for neurodevelopmental disorders.
-It has been validated and the reliability has been found to be satisfactory in a sample of clinically diagnosed children.
-The area under the ROC curve for diagnosis of ASD were 0.95.
-The questionnaire contains 17 questions regarding ASD divided into three subdomains.
-The three subdomains are six questions measuring language development, six questions measuring rigidity in actions and thoughts and lastly five questions measuring social difficulties (8)(9).
-Phenotypic data were available for a total of 12928 individuals that also had their genome analyzed.
+The A-TAC ASD questionnaire has been validated and the reliability has been found to be satisfactory in a sample of clinically diagnosed children, with the area under the ROC curve of 0.95(8).
+The questionnaire contains 17 questions regarding ASD in three subdomains.
+The three subdomains include six questions measuring language development, six questions measuring rigidity in actions and thoughts, and five questions measuring social difficulties (8)(9).
+In total, 12928 individuals with both genotype and phenotype data were available for analyses.

 Genetic Risk Score

-One recently developed method, genetic risk score (or polygenic risk score), uses data from genome-wide association studies (GWAS) to calculate a measure of risk for each individual on the basis of their genome, which is often called a discovery sample.
-In short, for each SNP analyzed in a GWAS the effect size is calculated - a measure of whether a SNP is more common in the relevant than not.
-In a new sample, often called the target sample, a separate population of individuals are genotyped.
-For each person, the number of risk alleles are multiplied by their respective effect size, and then summed together to yield the risk score

-The target sample in this article was the CATSS sample.
+Conceptually, GRS (aka, polygenic risk score) is a weighted sum of all risk variants across the whole genome.
+It requires a discovery sample of large GWAS, where the effect size and association p-value for each genetic variant were obtained.
+Here we used the latest GWAS of ASD as the discovery set (11).
+We then calculated the GRS in the target set of CATSS samples, by summing up all the risk variants (at a pre-specified p-value) weighted by the effect sizes from the discovery set.
+The target CATSS samples are independent of the discovery ASD GWAS, i.e. no sample overlap between the two sets.

-One important parameter is the cut-off value that is used to generate the weights on the risk alleles.
-One can use a very stringent cut-off value, such that only the SNPs that reach genome-wide significance are used to generate a PRS.
-However, modelling has shown that by using less stringent cut-off values one can capture more obtain a more predictive score.
-The cut-offs 0.001, 0.01, 0.2, 0.05, 0.1, 0.3, 0.5 and 1 were generated in a sensitivity analysis (13).
-The eight PRS were correlated to investigate to what degree more signal is captured. this the main effects used in this study was generated at a cut-off level of p < 0.2.
-Another obstacle faced when generating a PRS is confounding by geographical location.
-The associations found between alleles and the case/control distinction may be due to assortative mating.
-To control for this the most common strategy is to use principal components (14).
-To generate the PRS in this study, summary statistics was publicly available and obtained from Grove et al. Plink, version.
-1.9, was used for quality control, deriving weights and generating principal components, and finally calculating risk scores for each individual in the CATSS sample.
+One important parameter is the p-value cut-off value which is used to select the risk alleles for the GRS calculation.
+One can use a very stringent cut-off value, such that only the SNPs at genome-wide significance are used to generate the GRS.
+However, modelling has shown that by using less stringent cut-off values one can capture more signal and obtain a more predictive score.
+We generated eight sets of GRS with p-values cut-offs of 0.001, 0.01, 0.2, 0.05, 0.1, 0.3, 0.5 and 1.
+We examined the correlations of these GRS to investigate to what degree more signal is captured.
+Based on this, we present the main effects on a cut-off level of p < 0.2, and GRS under other p-value cut-offs were tested in a sensitivity analysis (13).
+Like GWAS, trait association with GRS can be confounded by geographical location - a phenomenon often referred to as population stratification.
+The most common strategy to control for this is to estimate the principal components (PCs) and adjust those in the association tests (14).
+Plink, version.
+1.9, was used for data processing, quality control, generating PCs, and finally calculating GRS in the CATSS sample.

 Analysis